raganwald/raganwald.github.com/index.md

 I grow engineering in headcount, in scale of operations, in process maturity, and in tooling sophistication.

 - I've led technical interviews throughout my career and partnered with Talent on initiatives.
-At PagerDuty, I was recognized for using the interview process to close senior hires.<br/><br/>
+At PagerDuty, I was recognized for using the interview process to close senior hires.
-- As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.<br/><br/>
+- As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.
 - I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.<sup id="fnref:pd-growth" role="doc-noteref"><a href="#fn:pd-growth" class="footnote" rel="footnote">6</a></sup>

 ### I foster collaboration